ibpsa/modelica-working-group/web/news/_posts/2018-04-17-expertMeetingParis.md

 For now, please mark these dates on your calendar.
 We will send an update when the location and agenda solidifies, and when the registration of the meeting is open.

 *Who should attend?*
-Attendance at the Expert Meeting is required for Organizational Participants (see https://ibpsa.github.io/project1/participants.html), but other participants who intent to actively contribute to the IBPSA Project 1 are encouraged to also attend.
+Attendance at the Expert Meeting is required for Organizational Participants (see https://ibpsa.github.io/modelica-working-group/participants.html), but other participants who intent to actively contribute to the IBPSA Modelica Working Group are encouraged to also attend.
 These meetings are important to coordinate the work within the tasks and among the tasks.

-See [https://ibpsa.github.io/project1/participants.html](https://ibpsa.github.io/project1/participants.html) for membership levels and
+See [https://ibpsa.github.io/modelica-working-group/participants.html](https://ibpsa.github.io/modelica-working-group/participants.html) for membership levels and
-[https://ibpsa.github.io/project1/](https://ibpsa.github.io/project1/) for tasks and work plan.
+[https://ibpsa.github.io/modelica-working-group/](https://ibpsa.github.io/modelica-working-group/) for tasks and work plan.